-- 2.A.1 This Policy encourages the use of progressive steps by Medical Staff leaders and Hospital management, beginning with collegial and educational efforts, to address issues pertaining to clinical competence or professional conduct.
+- (1) This Policy encourages the use of progressive steps by Medical Staff leaders and Hospital management, beginning with collegial and educational efforts, to address issues pertaining to clinical competence or professional conduct.
 The goal of these efforts is to arrive at voluntary actions by the individual to resolve an issue that has been raised.
-Collegial intervention may be carried out, within the discretion of Medical Staff leaders and Hospital management, but is not mandatory. - 2.A.2 Collegial intervention is a part of the Hospital's professional review activities and may include counseling, education, and related steps, such as the following: - (a) advising colleagues of applicable policies and standards, including policies and standards pertaining to appropriate behavior, emergency call obligations, conditions and responsibilities of staff members, and the timely and adequate completion of medical records; - (b) proctoring, monitoring, consultation, and letters of guidance; and - (c) sharing comparative quality, utilization, and other relevant information, including any variations from clinical protocols or guidelines, in order to assist individuals to conform their practices to appropriate norms. - 2.A.3 If an issue is raised pertaining to clinical competence or professional conduct of a member of the Advanced Practice Provider Staff, the Supervising/Collaborating Physician will be notified and may be invited to participate in the collegial intervention. - 2.A.4 The relevant Medical Staff leader(s), in conjunction with the Administrator, may determine whether a matter should be handled in accordance with another policy

-(e.g., code of conduct policy, practitioner health policy, peer review policy) or should be referred to the Medical Executive Committee for further action.

-- 2.A.5 The relevant Medical Staff leader(s) will determine whether to document a collegial intervention effort.
+Collegial intervention may be carried out, within the discretion of Medical Staff leaders and Hospital management, but is not mandatory. - (2) Collegial intervention is a part of the Hospital's professional review activities and may include counseling, education, and related steps, such as the following: - (a) advising colleagues of applicable policies and standards, including policies and standards pertaining to appropriate behavior, emergency call obligations, conditions and responsibilities of staff members, and the timely and adequate completion of medical records; - (b proctoring, monitoring, consultation, and letters of guidance; and - (c) sharing comparative quality, utilization, and other relevant information, including any variations from clinical protocols or guidelines, in order to assist individuals to conform their practices to appropriate norms. - (3) If an issue is raised pertaining to clinical competence or professional conduct of a member of the APP Staff, the Supervising/Collaborating Physician will be notified and may be invited to participate in the collegial intervention. - (4) The relevant Medical Staff leader(s), in conjunction with the Vice President for Medical Affairs, may determine whether a matter should be handled in accordance with another policy (e.g., code of conduct policy, practitioner health policy, peer review policy) or should be referred to the Credentials Committee or the Medical Executive Committee for further action. - (5) The relevant Medical Staff leader(s) will determine whether to document a collegial intervention effort.
 Any documentation that is prepared will be placed in an individual's confidential file.
 The individual will have an opportunity to review the documentation and respond to it.
-The response will be maintained in the individual's file along with the original documentation. - 2.A.6 All ongoing and focused professional practice evaluations will be conducted in accordance with the peer review policy.
-Matters that cannot be appropriately resolved through collegial intervention or through the peer review policy will be referred to the Medical Executive Committee.
+The response will be maintained in the individual's file along with the original documentation. - (6) All ongoing and focused professional practice evaluations will be conducted in accordance with the peer review policy.
+Matters that cannot be appropriately resolved through collegial intervention or through the peer review policy will be referred to the Credentials Committee.